 Cards and Dealing

-Trix is played by four people using the standard international 52-card pack excluding jokers.
+Trix is played by four people using one deck of cards (52 cards, excluding jokers).
 The game is divided into 4 kingdoms, each kingdom includes 5 contracts, the kingdom owner decides to play the contracts in whatever order he/she desires.

 Then, the kingdom passes to the player who sits to the right of the first player, the same is repeated until four kingdoms are done which declares the end of the game and the player or the team with the highest score wins.